 As such, determining how to demonstrate social impact has become the important element of a non profit’s arsenal.
 Those who have been on any fundraising training, will know that it is important to engage potential funders early on, throughout the process of making a pitch or application, and then, if successful as you deliver the programme, a report on the programme delivered.
 Just as relevant research is required to indicate the necessary demand or need for your programme or social good solution.
 Being able to quantify the impact your programme will make is the sound basis of any appeal.

 With the diminishing public pursue, resource, and infrastructure the transition to a commissioning culture argues for more efficiency more value and more accountability.
-Social impact is the term that is fit for purpose, however where the odds are stacked in the favour of the established elite how do new entrants and new innovation get to the front of the line, what are the strategies to employ, and how can the key network of funders be sufficiently influenced by those on the margins to be included in the drive to shape a more equitable future.
+Social impact is the term that is fit for purpose; however where the odds are still stacked in the favour of the established elite of the larger more established non profit organisations, how do new entrants and new innovation get to the front of the line, what are the strategies to employ, and how can the key network of funders be sufficiently influenced by those on the margins to be included in the drive to shape a more equitable future.

-Moving forward as the high tech north (developed countries) enter the back end of a phase of capitalism, where austerity, and the question of global inequalities, and racial disparity over several generations have still resulted in the wealth worlds top 1% juxtaposed with the impoverishment of 80% of the world’s population living on less than $10/day.
+Given that as the high tech north (developed countries) enter the back end of a phase of liberal capitalism, where austerity, and the question of global inequalities, and racial disparity over several generations have still resulted in the wealth worlds top 1% juxtaposed with the impoverishment of 80% of the world’s population living on less than $10/day.
+The degree to which social impact can be achieved against these indices is a baseline position that a case can be made for.
+Reverse engineer a series of projects/programmes that seek to alter this baseline position favourably and you have a theory for change that can help sustain your organisations effort.